cypik/ansible-role-mysql/README.md

     Ansible Role Mysql
 </h1>

-This Ansible role is designed to manage MySQL databases and users on Ubuntu 22.04.
+This Ansible role is designed to manage MySQL databases and users on Ubuntu.

 ## Table of Contents
 - [Example Playbook](#Example-Playbook)